Looking for a central hotel in Rome?

 It also has a particular character, which tries to resist the advance of a frenetic (and inevitable) loss of the "slow-motion" rhythm of life that once was part of Romans' DNA.

-Marked by its narrow cobblestone streets filled with ice cream shops, trattorias, and throngs of people, the Trevi neighborhood has its own unique feel and charm, almost as if you are in a village of Rome rather than Rome City Center.
+Marked by its narrow cobblestone streets filled with ice cream shops, trattorias, and throngs of people, the Trevi neighborhood has its own unique feel and charm, almost as if you are in a village of Rome rather than Rome city center.

-A few ideas for a central hotel in Rome near Trevi Fountain include:
+Our picks for a central hotel in Rome near Trevi Fountain include:

 The Spanish Steps/Piazza del Popolo area is one of the most central places to stay in Rome.
 (It also falls into the "luxury neighborhood" category.)